jrozra200/jakelearnsdatascience_v2/content/post/2018-12-21-getting-started-with-data-science.md

 * **Exponential View**: Not primarily focused on data, but is very frequently covering artificial intelligence and machine learning topics.
 I recommend the newsletter that goes along with this podcast (link below).
+* **Not So Standard Deviations**: Richard Peng and Hilary Parker host a podcast on all things data science.
 * **The Data Lab Podcast**: Local [to Philly] data podcast interviewing local data scientists.
 I find it reassuring to hear that my habits are often in line with these peoples, plus I've picked up many really great tidbits (like the Exponential